Parsl/parsl/datamanager.md

   and on the configuration of the executor (does it have a shared file system? does it have a globus endpoint?)

+- some staging configurations will have access to things like: a submit side globus endpoint with a suitable submit side working directory. executor-side shared workdir. (that isn't a concept that exists for executors in general - for example, workqueue)

 ## configuration

-I don't imagine the end user usually configuring explicit sequences of staging actions themselves - instead common use cases would be captured as pre-defined configurations, representing the various use cases in the DM2.0 document
+I don't imagine the end user usually configuring explicit sequences of staging actions themselves, unless they are doing something quite novel
+- instead common use cases would be captured as pre-defined configurations, representing the various use cases in the DM2.0 document.
+These choices should not exist as a splattering of `if` statements through the codebase but fit into the configuration system.
+I expect that some users *will* need to do their own more complicated configurations, if only because of the variety of different systems out there.

+The configurations would look something like this, but in the form of some python data/code:

+  for executor e1, URI scheme `http`,  stage in by:
+       i) run the http staging code as part of the task for executor e1, URI scheme `globus`, stage in by:
+       i) run the globus staging code locally to a submit side local directory ii) run site->executor staging to executor shared directory